 - Dry with a microfibre cloth.
 Your oven tray should be squeaky clean by now!

-How to clean stubborn stains from baking trays
+How to clean stubborn stains from oven trays

 Remember the last time you baked fish on your aluminium oven tray, only to have bits of the fish skin stick stubbornly to the tray?
 Some types of food are just more prone to sticking to your baking trays, no matter how much butter or olive oil you use.
 Don’t abandon your pescatarian diet just yet.